fbpx Skip to main content

 Because, depending on what kind of candy it is, it can be taxed at full rate, reduced rate or not taxed at all!

-Why Are Certain Items Taxed Differently?
+Why are Certain Items Taxed Differently?

 Let’s take a step back and talk about tax policies and why there are tax exemptions on certain items.

 Tax policies are used to encourage or discourage behaviors, for example, sin tax for cigarettes and alcohol.
-Another unpopular sin tax is tax on sugar, and that’s why soda and candy are often taxable.

-But another key function of tax policy is to create social equality.
-Thus comes a reduced tax rate or 0% tax rate for food.
 Food, especially raw food, is essential and necessary for human life.
 Therefore, a good number of states decided not to impose tax on such a commodity.

 Like prescribed medication, we simply can’t live without them.
 So, food is tax free in certain states.

-Is Candy Taxable?
+Why is Candy Taxable?

-As mentioned above, candy is usually taxable because policy makers want to discourage the consumption of sugar.
-But here’s the interesting part.
 A lot of states explicitly say candy is not food, therefore subject to tax, but if the candy has flour as an ingredient, then it’s not candy anymore.

 Mind blowing, right?!?